Erics-Barbers/erics-barbers-docs/Current System Architecture.md

 - The codebase has a clear modular direction, but some modules are still placeholders.
 - The backend uses use cases, which improves readability, but some use cases are thin wrappers.
-- The frontend uses both direct OpenAPI client calls and Next.js API routes.
+- Browser-facing auth goes through Next.js BFF route handlers.
 - JWT access tokens are stored as HttpOnly cookies on the frontend domain, improving safety but increasing cookie-handling complexity.
-- Refresh-token sessions are stored in PostgreSQL, which supports logout and invalidation but requires careful implementation.
+- Refresh tokens are stored as HttpOnly cookies on the frontend domain and as hashed sessions in PostgreSQL.
 - Booking and barber modules exist before the product flows are complete.

 ## Architecture Principles To Maintain